Samsomyajit/Samsomyajit.github.io/blogs/homoincompitis/Homo_in_Compitis_Blog.md

 ## 9. Imagination as a Governance Problem

-The original essay asks: as technology transforms the world, how does it reshape our imagination?
+As technology transforms the world, how does it reshape our imagination?

 The research discussion allows a sharper answer: in the age of AI, imagination itself becomes a governance problem.